codefresh-io/cap-docs.codefresh.io/_docs/integrations/docker-registries.md

 ## Using an optional repository prefix

-Codefresh allows you to setup globally for each supported Registry a prefix string for your Docker images.
+For each supported Registry, define a prefix string for your Docker images to be used globally.

 This is handy for registries that require a prefix (usually the name of an organization or repository) as you can set it once, instead of having each pipeline using the prefix by itself.